ITSMindTeam/ckpolicy/README.md

 ## What are my opt-out rights?
 There are an opt-out option for users of this Application:
-- Opt-out of all information collection by uninstalling the Application: You can stop all collection of information by the Application easily by uninstalling the Application.
+- Opt-out of all information collection by uninstalling the Application: You can stop all collection of information by the third party services used in the  Application easily by uninstalling the Application.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.

 ## Log Data
 We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third party products) on your device called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.

-## Security
-We are concerned about safeguarding the confidentiality of your information.
-We provide physical, electronic, and procedural safeguards to protect information we process and maintain.
-Please be aware that, although we endeavor provide reasonable security for information we process and maintain, no security system can prevent all potential security breaches.

 ## Changes to This Privacy Policy
 This Privacy Policy may be updated from time to time for any reason.
 You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
-You can check the history of this policy by [clicking here](https://github.com/jarilo32/ckpolicy/commits/master/README.md).
+You can check the history of this policy by [clicking here](https://github.com/ITSMindTeam/ckpolicy/commits/master/README.md).

 ## Contact Us
 If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at team.its-mind@outlook.com.